Fourier Image Transformer: Related Work

-While the advantage of transcending beyond CNN's localized receptive fields by introducing global attention proves beneficial for many learning tasks, the big downside is the computational cost associated with it.
+While the advantage of transcending beyond a CNN's localized receptive field by introducing global attention proves beneficial for many learning tasks, the big downside is the computational cost that comes with it.
 Due to the required matrix multiplication $QK^T$, the self-attention on an input sequence of length $N$ requires $\mathcal{O}(N^2)$ memory and time.
-Katharopoulos~\etal~\cite{katharopoulos_et_al_2020} propose to generalize the self-attention for the $i$-th row to
+Since image-based applications have to deal with very long input sequences, the use of efficient transformer implementations~\cite{kitaev2020reformer,wang2020linformer,bello2021lambdanetworks} is essential.
+Hence, we use fast-transformers, an efficient approximation of softmax self-attention, introduced by Katharopoulos~\etal~\cite{katharopoulos_et_al_2020}.